JavaScriptJacksn/opinionated-news-social-media/README.md

 After submitting changes (if any) users are taken to the edit poll form, or prompted to create one if one does not exist.

-Users can skip these sections and are not foriced into adding polls if they do not wish to.
+Users can skip these sections and are not forced into adding polls if they do not wish to.
 If a poll is changed, all votes are reset as to ensure user's votes are not misinterpreted or tampered with.

 <img src="static/media/edit-poll.jpg" alt="edit poll" width="500"/>

 ## Planning

-From the start the application built upon the codestart blog's solid foundations and aimed to improve it from a user-interactivity side.
+From the start the application built upon the Codestar Blog's solid foundations and aimed to improve it from a user-interactivity side.
 In the planning stage, the functionality for everyday site users was the main priority.
-Intially I played sround with the ideas of a scrolling feed, however it became impractical without search functions.
-Therefore as the planning went on, the app became focused around short-term and current stories, with post search and greater access to older posts being less of a priortiy.
+Initially I played around with the ideas of a scrolling feed, however it became impractical without search functions.
+Therefore as the planning went on, the app became focused around short-term and current stories, with post search and greater access to older posts being less of a priority.

 ### Database Model Diagram

-Ahead of development, this was the schema plan I had layed out.
-Intially it was on pen and paper, so this image is a post-development example of my planning.
+Ahead of development, this was the schema plan I had laid out.
+Initially it was on pen and paper, so this image is a post-development example of my planning.
 The only differences between my first planning and this updated image is the inclusion of the Django allauth fields and how they link into my own database schema.

 <img src="static/media/DB schema.jpg" alt="vote and comment" width="700"/>